yubrshen/personal-layers-spacemacs/README.md

-# elisp
+# personal-layers-spacemacs
-Emacs lisp code I have developed for my own use
+Emacs lisp code of personal layers that I have developed for my own use.